 In fall 2018, Natural Habitat Adventures invited U.S.-based environmental educators to apply for the 2019 Monarch Butterfly Scholarship Grant.

-Congratulations to Trevor Hance and Mireille Hess, the two inspiring teachers who have won our 2019 scholarship awards!
-Nat Hab is honored to host these creative and environmentally engaged educators on our January 6, 2019 Kingdom of the Monarchs
+Congratulations to Trevor Hance and Mireille Hess, the two inspiring teachers who earned our 2019 scholarship awards!
+Nat Hab was honored to host these creative and environmentally engaged educators on a Kingdom of the Monarchs

 adventure to Mexico in January to witness the butterfly migration.

-It’s sure to be a transformative experience—both in creating lasting memories for them personally, and because they'll return home with a slew of new teaching tools and heightened conservation awareness to bring to their classrooms.
+For these deserving teachers, this was a transformative experience—both in creating lasting memories for them personally, and because they returned home with a slew of new teaching tools and heightened conservation awareness to bring to their classrooms.

 Mireille Hess is a 2010 graduate of University of Wisconsin-Milwaukee with a degree in early childhood education.
 She currently teaches third grade at Edgewood Elementary in Greenfield, Wisconsin.
 Mireille is a member of the Monarch Teachers Network and Friends of the Monarch Trail, a collaborative effort to preserve and restore an essential butterfly migration stopping point in this urban setting.
 Throughout the year Mireille teaches many lessons about the monarch butterfly in her classroom and community.
 She is excited to add stories, pictures and lessons to her presentations after the trip.